-From working in the machine shop to operating a locomotive to repairing track, you’ll see what it was like to work on the rails.
-It’s a once in a lifetime opportunity.
+From working in the machine shop to operating a locomotive to repairing track, you’ll see how working on the rails was like.
+It’s a once-in-a-lifetime opportunity.

 The “Be the Engineer” packages provide experience and then let you engineer the train.
 You can choose from either the diesel or steam locomotive for the 14-mile route.

 If you want to make a weekend of it, you can spend the night in a real caboose, right at the rail yard.
 It’s an authentic and rustic experience with bunk beds and an oil stove.

 There are no fancy air conditioning or plush amenities, just you and the beautiful quiet high desert listening to hooting owls and gentle breezes.
 Restrooms and a shared kitchen in the adjacent bunkhouse are available.

 In addition to the unique caboose lodging options noted above, another lodging option is the bunkhouse which has four sleeping rooms, restrooms with showers, a shared kitchen, and a sitting area.

 The bunkhouse building is over 100 years old and has a long history.
 It served as the Chief Engineer’s building and is believed to have been located in other locations before finding its permanent home in Ely.
 There are also hotels, motels, and bed and breakfast style lodging to suit everyone’s budget and taste.

 In the Area

 Ely is located in White Pine Country, and there are other sights to enjoy once you visit the Nevada Northern Railway Train.
 You can head to the Mc Gill Swimming hole for a cool-off.
 Ely also has a fun drugstore soda fountains in town, an 18-hole golf course, and a theater.